-Every farmhouse was assigned a call sign and linked by a radio system and they were often issued thousand foot flares, as a backup, This network of radios allowed contact with other farmers who formed their own defence units, which could react to a call from one of their neighbours for assistance.
-The system required for all farmers to check in with each other at a given time in the morning and evening as a means of monitoring their status.
+Every farmhouse should be assigned a call sign and linked by a radio system and they should be issued thousand foot flares, as a backup, This network of radios allows contact with other farmers who formed their own defence units, which could react to a call from one of their neighbours for assistance.
+The system requires for all farmers to check in with each other at a given time in the morning and evening as a means of monitoring their status.

 One South Africa system called MARNET , was sponsored by the commandos,